jubalh/awesome-package-maintainer/README.md

 Edit the files that need fixing and create a patch:
 ```
 quilt edit libtiff/tif_dirwrite.c
-quilt header -e  #at the top of the header we want some explanation/references etc
+quilt header -e  # at the top of the header we want some explanation/references
 quilt refresh
 ```